 Outstanding Coupons, Deals, Gift Cards

-Be Wary of Rushed Closing
+Be Wary of Rushed Closing in Acquisitions

 I know you’re excited to get going running your new business, but a rushed closing hurts you more than it benefits you.
 A rushed closing won’t allow for you to discover all of the things necessary to look for in order to protect yourself.
-The certificate of good standing takes a couple of months itself, so be sure to request that immediately.
+The certificate of good standing can take a couple of months itself, so be sure to request that immediately.
 Acquisitions are huge undertakings and should be treated as such.